COVID-19

 - The virus that causes COVID-19 can affect people in different ways.
 Some can get very sick, while most have mild or moderate symptoms and get better without going to a clinic or into a hospital.
 Some have no symptoms.
 Some people die.

 - The long-term health effects are still unknown but there may be permanent damage to the heart, lungs, or other organs.
 This is more likely in those who had more severe illness but may also be possible even in those who had mild illness.
-Learn more at Long COVID.
+Learn more at About Long COVID.

 - COVID-19 can also lead to health problems in children.
 More research is needed to better understand how the virus may cause short and long-term illness.